droundy/recipes-site/index.md

 Mix the flour and eggs, then gradually add water.
 At the end add salt and butter and beat until smooth.
 Set stove to 4 (on our new stove) and pour in 1/3 cup of batter per crepe.

+## Strawberry shortcake

+**Next time I make this, try a smaller batch and modify the recipe.**

+- 2 pints strawberries

+- 1/2 cup sugar

+Slice up the strawberries, then mash 1/4 of them with a fork.
+Mix them all together with the 1/2 cup of sugar.
+Let sit covered to get extra tasty.

+- 4 cups flour

+- 3 T sugar

+- 1/4 tsp salt

+- 5 tsp baking powder

+- 1 1/4 cups butter

+- 1 pint heavy whipping cream

+Preheat the oven to 450.
+Mix the dry ingredients.
+Mix in 3/4 cup of softened butter.
+Then add 1 1/4 cups cream and mix up.
+Knead for about a minute, then roll out to about 1/2 inch thickness, and cut into an even number of rounds with a wide mug.
+Put on a buttered sheet, then brush some melted butter on the top of each round.
+Bake for 10-15 minutes or until golden brown.

+- 1/8 tsp vanilla extract

+Beat the remaining cream in a big mixing bowl until it thickens.
+Then add some vanilla and beat again just until thick.

+Put some berries on top of each round, then put another on top of that, and top with more berries and whipped cream.